 Target events that are established, have websites, and where (ideally) the organizer has attended TED (I’ll show you how to find these indicators in the next section).

 Best TEDx Event Types

 TEDx events have certain types — some are often held in high schools and are organized by high school students, not in a conference hall (Youth), and some are held only in libraries (Library events).

-Some event types don’t have speakers at all and simply show pre-recorded videos from TED and have a discussion (this is the case for TEDxLive events and many Library and Salon events).
+Some event types don’t have speakers at all and show pre-recorded videos from TED and have a discussion (this is the case for TEDxLive events and many Library and Salon events).

 But, some events are much larger and are typically held in large conference halls or theatre venues.

 Talks filmed at Standard, University, and TEDxWomen event types get twice as many views as videos from Salon, Youth, or Library event types.
 (I found this from analyzing the performance of over 130,000 TEDx YouTube videos).